bbauska/JS-Tips-JavaScript/README.md

 The constructor for the video player specifies the following parameters:

-The first parameter specifies either the DOM element or the id of the HTML element where the API will insert the <iframe> tag containing the player.
+The first parameter specifies either the DOM element or the id of the HTML element where the API will insert the &lt;iframe&gt; tag containing the player.

-The IFrame API will replace the specified element with the <iframe> element containing the player.
-This could affect the layout of your page if the element being replaced has a different display style than the inserted <iframe> element.
-By default, an <iframe> displays as an inline-block element.
+The IFrame API will replace the specified element with the &lt;iframe&gt; element containing the player.
+This could affect the layout of your page if the element being replaced has a different display style than the inserted &lt;iframe&gt; element.
+By default, an &lt;iframe&gt; displays as an inline-block element.

 The second parameter is an object that specifies player options.
 The object contains the